markshust/docker-magento2-nginx/README.md

 For example, if using [Dinghy](https://github.com/codekitchen/dinghy) on OS X, use:

 ```
-FROM mageinferno/magento2-nginx/1.9.9
+FROM mageinferno/magento2-nginx:[TAG]
 RUN usermod -u 501 www-data
 ```

-Build your custom image:
+Then build your custom image:

 ```
 docker build -t myname/foobar .
 ```

-Now you can push this image to Docker Hub or have it running privately on your system.

 Please see <a href="https://github.com/mageinferno/magento2-docker-compose" target="_blank">https://github.com/mageinferno/magento2-docker-compose</a> for more detailed instructions and an example development environment using Docker Compose.